odoood/gtg/README.md

 This is the safest way to run the git version, as it does not touch your normal user data (see below).

-You can use `./launch.sh -?` to get a list of options useful for development you can append to the command, such as:
+You can use `./launch.sh -h` to get a list of options useful for development you can append to the command, such as:
 * `-d` to enable debug logs
 * `-w` to enable additional [python development][pythondevmode] stuff